Priyanka-Mondal/priyanka-mondal.github.io/_pages/home.md

     box-shadow: 0 4px 8px rgba(0, 0, 0, 0.05); /* Subtle shadow for depth */
     transition: transform 0.2s ease, box-shadow 0.2s ease; /* Smooth transition for hover effect */ }
+  .awards-container .date {
+    font-weight: bold;
+    background: linear-gradient(to right, #8e44ad, #1e90ff); /* Gradient colors */
+    -webkit-background-clip: text; /* Clips the gradient to the text */
+    -webkit-text-fill-color: transparent; /* Makes the text transparent to show the gradient */
+    background-clip: text; /* Standard property for other browsers */
+    color: transparent; /* Makes the text transparent to show the gradient */ }
+  .awards-container .allnews {
+    font-weight: bold;
+    text-align: center;
+    background: linear-gradient(to right, #8e44ad, #1e90ff); /* Gradient colors */
+    -webkit-background-clip: text; /* Clips the gradient to the text */
+    -webkit-text-fill-color: transparent; /* Makes the text transparent to show the gradient */
+    background-clip: text; /* Standard property for other browsers */
+    color: transparent; /* Makes the text transparent to show the gradient */ }

   .awards-container li:hover {
     transform: translateY(-5px); /* Slight lift effect on hover */